sunnyMiglani/AlexaSpeakingTest/README.md

 2. **VerboseIntent** : This allows for the longer paragraph in the program to run, and does not have any logic in it.
 3. **ResetValuesIntent**: This allows for the program to reset the logic values for `ShortIntent`.
 4. **NextIntent**: Frontend doesn't implement this yet, but this is an example of how to make one intent call another.
+5. **HelloIntent**: Quick intent for testing, an example of the `.listen()` is added to allow testing for constant alexa conversation for this app.

 We also use the program **`replaceComma.py`** This program is to take a long text, and add pauses and breaks to make it more speech friendly.
 These timings on it are based on testing and some talk with the Co-Design partners at BIG.